Updated July 21, 2018

 What’s the first reply you’d come up with if someone asked what your main goal is in preparing food for the backcountry?
-My guess is you wouldn’t say “Ehhh, I don’t give it much thought.
-I’m just out there to survive”.
+My guess is you wouldn’t say, “Ehhh, I don’t give it much thought.
+I’m just out there to survive.”

 A person could theoretically throw some rice, a few packets of seasoning, and a stove in their pack for a few days in the backcountry and survive.
-Though there’s some truth in this, I’m willing to bet they’re left longing for the comfort a full meal brings.
+Though there’s some truth in this, I’m willing to bet they’ve left longing for the comfort a full meal brings.

-Protein is more than filling; it’s the keystone nutrient working to repair worn body tissue after a tough days hike.
+Protein is more than filling; it’s the keystone nutrient working to repair worn body tissue after a tough day’s hike.
 You might recall a person needs between 1.2-1.8 grams of protein per kilogram of body weight.
 To call a meal without protein incomplete would be an understatement.
 Here are a few ways to add a healthy portion of protein you’ve dehydrated and prepared yourself.

 My first attempt at chicken was abysmal at best.
 I was left with 3 trays of peppered white leather strips that are still in my freezer and used to pry rusty nails from woodworking projects.
 It wasn’t until I got an insider tip (Glen over at Backpacking Chef) that the best DIY dehydrated chicken comes from a can.

 It’s a stretch for me to recall stuff from last month, but my days in food chemistry lectures lead me to believe the pressure retains the chemical structure of the protein.
 This, in turn, allows the juice to stay in the chicken and retain the moisture when rehydrated.
-Theories aside, use the canned stuff unless you’re looking for more mini-protein crow bars.
+Theories aside, use the canned stuff unless you’re looking for more mini-protein bars.

-This has bar-none been the most versatile and easy to rehydrate protein I’ve tried.
+This has bar-none been the most versatile and easy-to-rehydrate protein I’ve tried.
 It’s versatile, tasty, and healthy to boot.
 Another insider tip when dehydrating this stuff is to use 93% lean (or leaner) while adding ½ cup of bread crumbs when cooking.
 This helps with the rehydration process.